ReneTC/laser_video/README.md

 <img src="./08_cavity_flash/cavity_flash/cavity_flash.gif"/>

-It looks quite confusing, but what I want to show is: no matter what we do, no more than 50% of the atoms in our cavity are excited at once.
+It looks quite confusing, but what I want to show is: no matter what we do, it's physically impossible to have more than 50% of the atoms in the cavity excited at once.
+Why?
 Say we are at a point in time where 50% are excited.
 When the pump flashes it will simply invert the atoms: all the atoms that weren't excited will absorb a photon and all atoms that were excited will be hit with the pump causing stimulated emission and the atom will end up in the unexcited state.
 Here is the same animation with a plot of the percentage of atoms excited.

 <img src="./08_cavity_flash/cavity_flash_plot/cavity_flash_plot.gif"/>